folkforms/dev-info/tests/test-cases/print-executable-with-param.md

-# Test case 4
+# Test case 9

 ## Description

-It will execute an executable and substitute a param
+It prints the executable and substitutes the param if available

 ## Input args